 Ira Khan's Red-hot Photoshoot On A Tree Is Breaking The Internet For All The Right Reasons!

-Aamir Khan's daughter Ira Khan keeps grabbing eyeballs both, for personal and professional reasons.
-The star kid who is quite active on Instagram, always keeps posting pictures which go viral in no time.
+Aamir Khan's daughter Ira Khan keeps grabbing eyeballs for both personal and professional reasons.
+The star kid, who is quite active on Instagram, always keeps posting pictures, which go viral in no time.
 Recently, Ira shared some pictures from her new photoshoot and we must tell you, they are absolutely mind-blowing.

 Have a look at them here.